-Home to a Conservative synagogue, an African Methodist Episcopal church and, now, what author Junot Díaz calls “a utopian model” for what a modern community center can be, Sixth & I Historic Synagogue has a rich history.
+Home to a Conservative synagogue, an African Methodist Episcopal church and, now, a modern community center, Sixth & I Historic Synagogue has a rich history.
 Since 2004, it has redefined the concept of the community gathering space with entertaining and thought-provoking programs spanning Jewish and other cultural traditions, while also playing host to an array of authors, musicians, politicians, comedians, filmmakers, journalists, actors, and chefs.
-Former Vice-President Al Gore, author Malcolm Gladwell, tech exec and author Sheryl Sandberg, comedian Lewis Black, actress Idina Menzel: the list goes on.
-While Sixth & I welcomes all ages and backgrounds, its focus is on building a community of young professionals who share an interest in the arts and humanities.
-In 2015 alone, over 45,000 people attended over 120 author events, concerts, comedy shows, and exhibits.
-Located in the heart of Penn Quarter, Sixth & I buzzes with energy, and preserves the past while it enlivens the future.
-The beat goes on ... with your support, please.
+Al Gore, Malcolm Gladwell, Sheryl Sandberg, Lewis Black, Idina Menzel: the list goes on.
+While Sixth & I welcomes all ages and backgrounds, it focuses on building a community of young people who are figuring out what matters to them and who they want to be.
+In 2017 alone, over 50,000 people attended more than 108 events in this historic space – honoring the past and enlivening the future.
+With your support, the beat goes on.

 Headquarters: DC-Ward 2

 Age Groups Served: Young adult (18-24); Adult (25-49)